grantkee/atp-form/README.md

 #### Current Issues

+* The order of '/clients' and '/clients/:id' in the React Router matters, and I'm not sure if there's a better way to include this.
+I'm concerned about user experience when hitting backspace

 * I want the Navigation component located in App.js to unmount when the user visits /atp-dashboard

 * props.fetchClients() is returning an object that goes into my clients=[] in the state.js folder.
 In order to map over the information, I have to use props.clients[0].map(). //try reviewing 311_wk2_day1 to see how they export the array in the exercise